Why should I join the Shepherd Success Academy?

 Students who take ownership of their education are more likely to successfully complete their first semester!
 Every student who joins the Shepherd Success Academy (SSA) will be assigned to their own personal Success Coach who will meet with them weekly for one-on-one meetings and will help them create a personalized success plan.
 A meeting with your success coach is one of the most productive ways to personalize your education and stay on track academically.

 Remember, Success Coaches are not academic advisors.
 The conversations you have with your advisor will focus on planning curriculum and meeting requirements for your major, whereas a success coach will provide you with a space for everything in between, such as, learning strategies, life management skills, and earning strong grades.

-What benefits do I receive from my Success Coach?
+What benefits do I receive from working with my Success Coach?